 We have share ownership requirements for our directors and executives to align their interests with those of our shareholders.
 Ownership levels are significant, and directors and executives must meet the requirements within five years of assuming their position.
-As of March 2, 2015, all of our directors who have served for at least five years meet the share ownership requirements, as do most of our directors that have served for fewer than five years.
-For two of the more recent appointments to the Board, the chart below lists the director, the date of their appointment and the date by which they must meet the share ownership requirements.
+As of February 23, 2016, all of our directors who have served for at least five years meet the share ownership requirements, as do most of our directors who have served for fewer than five years.
+Ms. Salomone, who joined the Board on February 12, 2013, has until February 12, 2018 to meet the requirements.
+If elected, Dr. Samarasekera will have until April 29, 2021 to meet the requirements.